A Composting How-to

 I developed an anaerobic inoculant based on bokashi grown on spent coffee grounds.
 Once established the inoculated coffee became vigorous like a good sourdough starter.
 I used the same coffee (Hair Bender) from the same roaster (Stumptown) procesed by the same chain of coffee house (Fresh Flours).
 The starter softens the coffee grounds and lays a foundation for the processes downstream.

 Straw, leaves, wood chips, etc. are inoculated with the starter and allowed to sit.
-Once it cools, mushroom scraps from several sources are mixed.
+Once it cools, mushroom scraps from Terra Vita Fungi are mixed in.
 The mixture is sits for several weeks while mycellium grow throughout.
 Using a compost thermometer the activity is monitored and after it cools, the pile is turned.

 Once everything has been eaten and digested by a succession of living creatures, red worms are added.
 Because red wigglers eat what grows on organic material rather than the material itself, using microbial, mycorhizaal, and fungal agents, they tear through an innoculated compost bin quickly leaving high quality soil in their wake.